jschaedl/iban-validation/README.md

 $validator = new Validator([
-    'violation.unsupported_country' => 'The requested country is not supported!', 'violation.invalid_length' => 'The length of the given Iban is too short!', 'violation.invalid_country_code' => 'The country code of the given Iban is not valid!', 'violation.invalid_format' => 'The format of the given Iban is not valid!', 'violation.invalid_checksum' => 'The checksum of the given Iban is not valid!',
+    'violation.unsupported_country' => 'The requested country is not supported!', 'violation.invalid_length' => 'The length of the given Iban is not valid!', 'violation.invalid_country_code' => 'The country code of the given Iban is not valid!', 'violation.invalid_format' => 'The format of the given Iban is not valid!', 'violation.invalid_checksum' => 'The checksum of the given Iban is not valid!',